DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 * the interaction with other systems, such as adult social, health and education systems
 * the ability to make improvements to social care services by using data from the system to spot trends, gaps and make predictions

 You should regularly work with developers and suppliers to assess the design and performance of case management systems against user needs, and ensure the assessments inform future iterations.

 Suppliers should learn about the problems users face by:

 * building prototypes or test environments to test hypotheses and functionality in ‘live’ practice
 * using analytics and other available data to better understand the problem
+* using methods such as surveys, group workshops and feedback loops to support their understanding

 ## Guidance